-structing count aggregates for all values.
+Given that we excluded bank identifiers from the permissible constraints for equality tests, there was no attribute in the related objects that any of the ILP methods could have used.
+Allowing all constants including identifiers to be used for equality tests is similar to constructing count aggregates for all values.
 However, given the extreme increase in run times we were only able to run this experiment using TILDE.
-Since TILDE is able to predict probabilities using the class frequencies at the leaves, we can compare (in Table 13) its AUC to our earlier results.
-Based on these results we must conclude that except for the EBook and the IPO domain, TILDE could not generalize a classification model from the provided identifier attributes.
-We conjecture that TILDE can only take advantage of a strong and concentrated signal.
-Both domains IPO and EBook also show relatively good performance of MCC.
-This suggests that there are a few identifier values that are both predictive and relatively frequent.
-If the discriminative power of a particular value or its frequency was too low, TILDE did not use it.
-This highlights again that the ability to condense information across multiple identifier values is necessary to learn predictive models.
+Since TILDE is able to predict probabilities using the class frequencies at the leaves, we can compare (in Table 12) its AUC to our results from above.15 Based on these results we must conclude that except for the EBook and the IPO domain, TILDE could not generalize a classification model from the